What is Nippers?

 - Surf wade – running through the shallow water around a heavily supervised course (usually for younger age groups)

-- Sign out and end of Nippers – tick off name on the clipboards provided and remove your Nippers caps
+- Sign out and end of Nippers – signing out is just as important as signing in, once down remove your Nippers caps

 For U8 and above age groups only where the children have met certain proficiencies there are: